whc2001/snapclient/README.md

 ## Task list
 - [ok] Fix to alinge with above
-  [ ] put kconfig to better locations in tree
+- [ ] put kconfig to better locations in tree
  * add codec description
 - [ok] Integrate ESP wifi provision
 - [ok] Find and connect to Avahi broadcasted Snapcast server name
 - [ ] Add a client command interface layer like volume/mute control
-- [ ] DAC latency setting from android app
 - [ ] add missing codec's (ogg, etc.)
 - [ ] test esp-dsp functionality after ADF drop
+- [ ] Check compatibility with different HW than Lyrat v4.3
+- [ ] rework dsp_processor and test.
+At the moment only dspfStereo and dspfBassBoost will work.
+Also ensure/test we got enough RAM on WROVER modules

 ## Minor task
   - [ ] soft mute - play sample in buffer with decreasing volume
   - [ok] hard mute - using ADF's HAL
   - [ok] Startup: do not start parsing on samples to codec before sample ring buffer hits requested buffer size.
   - [ok] Start from empty buffer
+  - [ ] fill in missing component descriptions in Readme.md
+  - [ ] DAC latency setting from android app